-Captain Sarah “Kathy” Felger relieved as Commanding Officer of Coast Guard Training Center Cape May, N.J., in July 2019.
-In this role, she oversees the basic training of approximately 3,800 new Coast Guard men and women annually.
-CAPT Felger is returning to “The Coast Guard’s Hometown,” where she previously served as Executive Officer, CGC DEPENDABLE (WMEC 626), from 2010 through 2012.
+Captain Kathy Felger has served as Commanding Officer of Coast Guard Training Center Cape May, N.J., since July 2019.
+In this role, she oversees the basic military indoctrination training of approximately 4,000 new Coast Guard men and women annually and is responsible for operations and mission support of the Coast Guard’s fifth largest base.

 As a senior Cutterman, Captain Felger has over ten years of sea duty including tours as Commanding Officer USCGC THETIS (WMEC 910) and USCGC DRUMMOND (WPB 1323), both homeported in Key West, FL.
 She served as Executive Officer of USCGC DEPENDABLE (WMEC 626) and USCGC SITKINAK (WPB 1329), and as First Lieutenant aboard USCGC MOHAWK (WMEC 913).
 Captain Felger also spent several summers as a Deck Watch Officer aboard USCGC EAGLE (WIX 327) and earned the Order of the Square Rigger in 2009.